 The Excalibur Matric 355 outshines the competition with its looks and performance.
 It is a perfectly balanced and crafted weapon that pleases novice and seasoned hunters alike giving them the perfect crossbow for hunting.

-Following closely on its heels is the Barnett Ghost 375 that has its own set of followers loyal to the brand.
-The Ghost offers exceptional speed, immense accuracy and stellar performance for a well-rounded weapon.
+Following closely on its heels is the Barnett Whitetail PRO that has its own set of followers loyal to the brand.
+This model offers exceptional speed, immense accuracy and stellar performance for a well-rounded weapon.

 But if you feel that your budget may be holding you back and you need to consider something with a smaller price tag, then take a look at our recommendation for the best recurve crossbow on a budget.
 The CenterPoint Tyro is a crossbow that is easy to use, performs decently and won’t break the bank.